 While it might seem smart to hang onto everything, this isn’t always the case.
 Keeping things too long puts your relative at risk of fraud or identity theft.
 Having more papers means it’s more likely you misplace something along the way.
 Theft is more common than you think.

 How do you dispose of documents securely?
 The most crucial step is shredding.
 Never throw anything away without shredding it first.
-To take it further, use a dark marker to block out any names or identifying information before destroying.
+To take it further, use a dark marker to block out any names or identifying information before destroying them.

 When securing documents online, be careful about what service you use.
 Cloud security is a revolutionary way to secure your files.
 However, you still should pay close attention to permissions and access.
 When in doubt, ask a professional.